Other articles

 6. A description of the main actual or potential negative impacts related to the company's own activities and value chain, including its products and services, business relationships and supply chain, the measures taken to identify and monitor these impacts, and other negative impacts that the company is required to identify under other EU requirements for companies to conduct due diligence.

-7. A description of any measures taken by the company to prevent, mitigate, correct or eliminate actual or potential negative impacts, and the results achieved in this respect.
+7. A description of any measures taken to prevent, mitigate, correct or eliminate actual or potential negative impacts, and the results achieved in this regard.

-8. A description of the main risks to the company related to sustainability issues, including a description of the company's main dependencies in this area and a description of how the company manages these risks.
+8. A description of the main risks associated with sustainability issues, including a description of the main dependencies in this area and a description of how the company manages these risks.

 9. Indicators relating to the above points.